Immunisation schedule Victoria

 - Post exposure treatment for rabies or Australian Bat Lyssavirus

-Catch-up vaccines should be administered according to age-appropriate guidelines in the current edition of The Australian Immunisation
+Catch-up vaccines should be administered according to age-appropriate guidelines in the online digital version of the Australian Immunisation

 Even though the vaccine may be free, the clinical administration of the vaccine/s may incur a fee by the vaccination provider.